-- Represent the Ohio Children’s Trust Fund at any required national and local trainings and meetings.
+- Represent the OCTF at any required national and local trainings and meetings.

 - Serve as point of contact for the county of service.

-- Bachelor’s degree in social work/counseling, or related field; licensed social worker preferred.
+- Bachelor’s degree in social work/counseling, or related field; and/or licensed social worker preferred but not required.

-- 5+ years of relevant experience, providing services to families or children, including prevention or treatment related to child abuse and neglect.
+- Experience providing peer support and culturally responsive services to families or children, including prevention or treatment related to child abuse and neglect.

-- Demonstrated experience working within systems to remove barriers for families seeking services, as well as ability to arrange interagency meetings designed to coordinate services and ensure effective collaboration.
+- Demonstrated experience working within community-based systems to remove barriers for families seeking services, and arrange interagency meetings designed to coordinate services and ensure effective collaboration.

 - Preferred experience administering the universal screening tools.